 Select a an exam type

-You will need: an undergraduate degree in a cognate subject area or an undergraduate degree in a non-cognate subject area when supplemented by relevant skills and / or experience or degree equivalent professional qualifications, e.g. BCS Graduate Diploma in IT or a HND plus a minimum of three years relevant professional experience.
+You will need a 2.2 Bachelors Honours Degree in a cognate subject area, or a 2.2 Bachelors Honours degree in a non-cognate subject area when supplemented by relevant skills and/or experience, or degree equivalent professional qualifications, e.g. BCS Graduate Diploma in IT, or a HND plus a minimum of three years relevant professional experience.

 Students living in